 Legal remedies against infringers

-Hong Kong is a desirable location to enforce your IP rights in case if infringement occurs in Hong Kong or parties agree that Hong Kong be the jurisdiction for resolving their IP dispute.
+Hong Kong is a desirable location to enforce your IP rights in case if infringement occurs in Hong Kong or parties agree that the Hong Kong SAR be the jurisdiction for resolving their IP dispute.

 Hong Kong has a sound and sophisticated legal system with expert legal professionals who are experienced and highly skilled in the protection and enforcement of IP rights.